opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

     suspend/resume, reboot, migrate)
   - simple virtual machine resource scheduling on multiple nodes

-OPNFV mainly supports Openstack as the VIM up to the Danube release.
-The VNFs used in the CVP program, and features in scope for the program which are considered to be basic to all VNFs, require commercial Openstack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
-This requirement significantly overlaps with Openstack community's Interop working group's goals, but they are not identical.
-The CVP runs the Openstack Refstack-Compute test cases to verify compliance to the basic common API requirements of cloud management functions and VNF (as a VM) management for OPNFV.
+OPNFV mainly supports OpenStack as the VIM up to the Danube release.
+The VNFs used in the CVP program, and features in scope for the program which are considered to be basic to all VNFs, require commercial OpenStack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
+This requirement significantly overlaps with OpenStack community's Interop working group's goals, but they are not identical.
+The CVP runs the OpenStack Refstack-Compute test cases to verify compliance to the basic common API requirements of cloud management functions and VNF (as a VM) management for OPNFV.
-Additional NFV specific requirements are added in network data path validation, packet filtering by security group rules and port security, life cycle runtime events of virtual networks, multiple networks in a topology, validation of VNF's functional state after common lifecylce events including reboot, pause, suspense, stop/start and cold migration.
+Additional NFV specific requirements are added in network data path validation, packet filtering by security group rules and port security, life cycle runtime events of virtual networks, multiple networks in a topology, validation of VNF's functional state after common life-cycle events including reboot, pause, suspense, stop/start and cold migration.
 In addition, the basic requirement also verifies that the SUT can allocate VNF resources based on simple anti-affinity rules.